 I think the above highlights how important it is to have a positive experience to draw on.
 Most of my riding in Copenhagen was made possible not just by its great street design but also the knock-on effects that has on safety, congestion, air quality, etc. Copenhagen isn’t perfect but even its average streets are better than most in Scottish cities.
 I think any effort to encourage cycling in Scotland (or the UK) has to include segregated paths on main roads.
 Most people don’t have the confidence to mix with heavy traffic.
 Even if they’ve had training it’s still daunting.

 In the time I’ve been cycling in Glasgow I’ve seen some improvements and I think things will gradually move towards more protected cycle paths.
 However, this depends on people in power who ‘get it’ and are able to deal with the kind of opposition cycle infrastructure sometimes attracts.
-Talk of “Copenhagen-style cycle lanes” or “step change” is clearly written by people who’ve never turned a pedal in Denmark or the Netherlands.
-People like me who’ve been there, even if we’re not experts, already have a clearer vision of how things can work on the ground.
+Press releases about “Copenhagen-style cycle lanes” or “step change” are often written by people who’ve never turned a pedal in Denmark or the Netherlands.
+People who’ve been there, even if we’re not experts, already have a clearer vision of how things can work on the ground.

 The ‘returners’ coming back to cycling will increase the demand for better designed streets for all ages.
 This is already filtering through into regional groups like Go Bike or Spokes and national campaigns like Pedal on Parliament.
 It will take a long time to close the gap between what politicians say and what happens in practice.
 Eventually, I hope Scotland will have a better balance between modes of transport, like in Denmark and other European countries.